abhi153628/abhi153628/README.md

 ## 💫 About Me

-🎯 Senior Flutter Developer with expertise in creating scalable, production-ready applications
+🎯 Flutter Developer with expertise in creating scalable, production-ready applications
 🔭 Specialized in clean architecture and performance optimization
 ✍️ Technical writer sharing insights on Medium about Flutter best practices
 🌟 Strong advocate of CI/CD, automated testing, and clean code principles